bgrusnak/here-maps-react/README.md

 npm install --save here-maps-react
 ```

-The version **1.0.0** of this library uses React Hooks so you'll need to be on
+The version **1.0.1** of this library uses React Hooks so you'll need to be on
 **16.8.0** or later.

 ## Docs

+This version is patched for the using of strict Typescript mode.

 The Here Maps React docs are pubished at
 [https://ordazgustavo.github.io/here-maps-react](https://ordazgustavo.github.io/here-maps-react)